Born in Buenos Aires, 1969

-I draw since I can remember.
-Drawing has always been the first amusement at hand.
-As a kid, I used to spend many hours at my parent’s deli, at the popular Urquiza market.
+I draw as far back as I can remember.
+Drawing was the first amusement right at my fingertips.
+As a kid, I used to spend long hours at my parent’s deli, at the popular Urquiza market.

-It was a magic place full of friends, unimaginable things and many possibilities for guaranteed entertainment.
-Being entirely stuck in that temple of work and productivity awakened in me the idea of doing some part time job to pay for my vices.
+It was a magic spot surrounded by friends, unimaginable things and countless possibilities for guaranteed entertainment.
+Spending time at that temple of work dawned on me the idea of doing some odd job to splurge in my whims.

-My first job was as a `Jasmine caretaker`.
-Just an afternoon watching after my florist old friend’s store, was enough to sell all the goods at the tender yell of: `jasmine ladies!!!` The pay couldn’t be better: once a week we went with my florist friend to the newsstand to get my favourite magazine.
+My first job was as a “jasmine caretaker”.
+I would look after my florist friend’s self-made stand.
+It only took me one afternoon to sell all the flowers while tenderly yelling: “jasmine, ladies!”
+The payout couldn’t be better: once a week, we went with my “boss” to the newsstand to get my favourite magazine.
 What a glorious moment!
-Once the season was over I changed my line of business.
-It was time for me to show all my talent in the food industry: ‘waiter’s assistant ‘at the old Giuzzepin, a classic pizzeria next to the market.
+Once the season was over, I changed my “line of business”.
+It was time for me to unfold all my talent in the food industry: ‘waiter’s assistant ‘at the old Giuzzepin, a classic pizzeria next to the market.

-A whistle distracted me, the whistling client looked at me, looked at the drawing in detail and said: ‘How nice!, it’s full of things I had never seem before… Would you sell it to me?
+A whistle distracted me, the whistling lady looked at me, stared at the drawing in detail and said: ‘How nice!, it’s full of things I had never seen before… Would you sell it to me?
 How much is it?
-I sold that piece of work and several more.
+I got rid of that piece of work, and several more afterwards.
 Today, looking back in time, with the perspective of the years that went by, I can say that those first clients liked my drawings because they allowed them to see things they hadn’t even noticed, things they had never paid attention to.

-Today I try to catch that same spirit with my work; I try to recall details, smells, situations, words, sounds, memories, things that we may fail to observe or just forget, trying never to lose the look of that kid who sold jasmines.
+Today, I strive to catch that same spirit with my work; I struggle to recall details, smells, situations, words, sounds, memories, things that we may fail to observe or just forget, trying never to lose the look of that kid who sold jasmines.